KTC96/project-one/README.md

 ## Credits

 ### Code
-* My coursemate Mia Rasmussen showed me how to create a JavaScript hamburger style navigation menu so my site would be responsive at smaller screen sizes.
+* My course mate Mia Rasmussen showed me how to create a JavaScript hamburger style navigation menu so my site would be responsive at smaller screen sizes.
 * Creation of my nav bar as well as the general structure of the website was taken from the Love Running walkthrough tutorial.
 * I watched many tutorials on flexbox to help me make my website responsive and better position elements on my site.
 * I used Stack Overflow to help me solve any issues with my code and get inspiration for elements of my site.